Polytech-Paris-Sud-Web/TP-Sakhraoui/README.md

-# SimpleApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.